Feyerabend/ABC80/abc802/README.md

 computers but also Lisp Machines, which featured mouse-driven interfaces and windows.
 Although I had only seen pictures of the latter, I was aware of their presence at the university where I was studying.

+The potential for the Swedish computer industry had diminished.

 ## References